codecrunchers/js-poll-ssm/README.md

 * Our thread pool size has to be increased
 * An API Token is updated

 In a lot of environments this requires a redepoly of an application; as these values are often embedded in the app at deploy time / compile time in the form of Environemt variables or config file.
 They are read once and persist until an application restart.
+This is available via the excellent Netflix Hystrix, but not for JavaScript/Node.

 ## No code changing, we should not redeploy

+This pattern is described in 'Release It' - a must read bible for the professional software engineer.

 So now you're faced with a full pipeline release cycle, canary releases to perform that downtime free deplyoment - but there are no code changes, just config.
 Time to separate that out..